EmperorEarth/softwareArchitecture/ArchitecturalPattern.md

 	-  A set of semantic constraints covering topology, element behavior, and interaction mechanisms

+####Architectural pattern is:
+- Package of design decisions that is found repeatedly in practice
+- Reusable structures that can be applied on construction of systems
+- Defines the element types and their forms of interaction used in solving the problem.

 1. Layer pattern
 --
 -  Context: All complex systems experience the need to develop and evolve portions of the system independently.
 Need a clear and well- documented separation of concerns, so that modules of the system may be independently developed and maintained.